spethani/dad-website/_posts/2020-08-22-social-security-benefits.md

 description: Should you collect social security at 62 yo, or should you wait?
 The answer would be simple if only I knew how long you'll be alive.

 image: /assets/img/posts/social_security.jpg
+image-description: An old married couple sitting at the edge of a lake looking at trees and mountains in the distance
 image-credit: Max Harlynking
 ---